srcvirus/pweb_home_agent/README.md

 More details along with example usage of libcql can be found in its github page: https://github.com/datastax/cpp-driver

+libtcmalloc is a high performance malloc implementation from Google.
+Details about downloading and installing libtcmalloc can be found at: http://code.google.com/p/gperftools/

+The home agent process would build without libtcmalloc.
+Open the makefile and remove "-ltcmalloc" from LD_FLAGS.

 ### Cassandra Configuration
 After installing cassandra by following the instruction from their site, open cassandra's configuration file (/etc/cassandra/cassandra-env.sh).
 Under the "seeds" section add the IP addresses 132.206.206.134 as a bootstrap node to join.